 6 DAYS RONGAI ROUTE

-Arrive anytime at Kilimanjaro International Airport (JRO), there will be a private transfer waiting at the airport to pick you to Moshi All airport transfers are the part of the package, no extra fee is required.
+Arrive anytime at Kilimanjaro International Airport (JRO); there will be a private transfer waiting at the airport to pick you to Moshi for dinner and overnight stay.
+All airport transfers are part of the package.
+No extra fee is required.

 Day1: Arrive in Moshi:

-You will stay at the Hotel which is a beautiful Hotel located on the lower slopes of Mount Kilimanjaro and is a perfect place to prepare you for adventure.
-We will gather in the evening at 5:30 pm for a pre-climb briefing and an equipment check.
+You will stay at the Hotel, a beautiful Hotel located on the lower slopes of Mount Kilimanjaro and is a perfect place to prepare you for adventure.
+We will gather at 5:30 pm for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 Day2: Rongai Camp One:

-After an early breakfast in Marangu, you will drive to the Rongai (Nalemoru) Gate near the Kenya border.
+After an early breakfast in hotel, you will drive to the Rongai (Nalemoru) Gate near the Kenya border.
 We begin our climb on this unspoiled wilderness route.
-The walk then starts to climb consistently, but gently through attractive forest that shelters a variety of wildlife.
-The forest begins to thin out and the first camp is at the edge of the moorland zone (2600 m.) with extensive views over the Kenyan plains.
+The walk then starts to climb consistently but gently through an attractive forest that shelters various wildlife.
+The forest begins to thin out, and the first camp is at the edge of the moorland zone (2600 m.) with extensive views over the Kenyan plains.
 The first day is only a half-day walk.
 [3-4 hours walking]

 Day3: Kikelelwa Camp: